AliSot2000/CSSMALG/code/MapCreation/README.md

 The Map-Creation-Interface allows users to create maps for the simulation.
 The interface can after the simulation has be calculated also display the results of the simulation.

+### Important Notes
+Since the interface was started before the simulations, there are some things that you can not simulate and some things that can be simulated but not yet displayed in the interface.
+Most of them will go unnoticed to the user.

+Overall most notably are:
+- On the interface you can create intersections with yield signs, stop signs and roundabouts.
+All of these were too difficult to implement in the timeframe.
+- The simulation expects a road to either be a bike road, car road or a shared road.
+It cannot be a road with multiple lanes of different types.
+- On the interface you can place agents on roads for their initial position.
+This was thought to be needed for testing however it was never implemented on the simulation side.
+The simulation will place it's own agents in the simulation.
+- The interface allows you to create a road with the directions 1,-1,1,-1.
+However once simulated this road would look wrong.
+The simulation will always place the agents from the right border in the direction of travel.
+It also only knows all the lanes in one direction.
+So the agents would be placed 1,1,-1,-1.
+- The simulation allows for intersections to have more than 4 connecting roads.
+This was simply too hard to implement in the interface.
+The interface was also thought more as a bugfixing and testing tool, so this feature was never thought about.

 ### History
 #### Original Idea
 The Map-Creation-Interface was originally thought as a way to create maps for the simulation.
 This would have been for